 The interview appeared yesterday on NPR.
-The interviewer immediately takes the bait, adding: “Even garden-variety storms may someday heave water up to your doorstep.”
+The NPR interviewer immediately takes the bait, adding: “Even garden-variety storms may someday heave water up to your doorstep...How do we prepare?”
 Check your favorite news source and you will see multiple examples of this—higher sea levels accounting for worse storms and surges.

-Later she states: "The evidence is indeed piling up that climate change is no longer something that is happening in future decades, and everyone's eyes are glazing over as the scientists are talking about it,"
+Later it was stated: "The evidence is indeed piling up that climate change is no longer something that is happening in future decades, and everyone's eyes are glazing over as the scientists are talking about it,"

-And can we blame them?
-Her statement on the Sandy surge is particularly damaging because it dilutes the true message on global warming.
+And can we blame them for the eye glaze?
+This statement on the Sandy surge is particularly damaging because it dilutes the true message on global warming.
 It just provides fodder to those politicians who do not believe in science.

 Here is some background on this issue.